-U.S. conventional forward deployments help U.S. security guarantees appear more credible because they are a visible reminder of American willingness to fight and may not be easily withdrawn in a crisis.126 They are an inseparable https://press.armywarcollege.edu/parameters/vol45/iss4/4/.
+U.S. conventional forward deployments help U.S. security guarantees appear more credible because they are a visible reminder of American willingness to fight and may not be easily withdrawn in a crisis.
+They are an inseparable component of judging the credibility of U.S.